gar1t/2015-06-12-euc/slides.md

 - Parts you don't use can hurt you

 ---

-## See "Build It Naive"
+-->

+## Dependencies Bad

 - Make due with what you have
 - Fight each dependency until it overwhelms you
-- When forced to give in, do so bitterly
+- When forced to give in, do it bitterly

 ---